Chapter 3: Student Affairs03:07:02 Student Identity Verification and Privacy Protection in Distance Education

 The purpose of this policy is to (1) ensure that Northeast State Community College operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA), Public Law 110-315 concerning the verification of student identity in distance education, and (2) provide procedures on protecting the privacy of students enrolled in distance education courses.

 Verification of Student Identity in Distance Education Courses

-At the time of their enrollment, each student shall receive unique login credentials for the College’s secure learning management system.
-This shall include students enrolled in Internet and/or other distance education credit offerings the utilization of a secure learning management system with unique login credentials for each student shall facilitate the verification of student identity and protect student privacy.
+Upon admittance to Northeast State, each student shall receive unique login credentials for the College’s secure learning management system.
+The utilization of a secure learning management system with unique login credentials for each student, including students enrolled in Internet and/or other distance education credit offerings, shall facilitate the verification of student identity and protect student privacy.

 Northeast State students are not charged additional fees to cover the cost of identity verification for any distance education courses, including Internet courses.

-Additionally, the College’s distance education faculty shall continually work with academic deans, the Director of Academic/Instructional Technology, and campus review committees to develop and implement methods to ensure the quality and integrity of Northeast State distance education courses, to include mechanisms to verify student identity and protect the privacy of students.
+Additionally, the College’s distance education faculty shall continually work with academic deans, the Academic Computing Manager, and campus review committees to develop and implement methods to ensure the quality and integrity of Northeast State distance education courses, to include mechanisms to verify student identity and protect the privacy of students.

 Back to Top

 |Divisional Review Responsibilities Checklist: Institutional Excellence and Student Success

 Revision History: April 2014; Feb.
 2016; Edited Aug.
 2019; Edited Sept.
 2019; Edited Feb.
 2020